BartoszKaszewczuk/trafiboard/README.md

 [TBD]

 ## 🌟 Features
-1. 🍱 Supports indexing and aggregating of multiple reverse-proxies into a unified view
 1. 🧩 Supports indexing of Reverse Proxies:
    1. [Traefik](https://traefik.io/traefik/)
    1. [Nginx Proxy Manager](https://nginxproxymanager.com)
+2. 🍱 Supports indexing and aggregating of multiple reverse-proxies into a unified view
-1. 👯 Toggleable deduplication of routes that are common across hosts
+3. 👯 Toggleable deduplication of routes that are common across hosts
-2. 🔍 Search bar to find your services even faster!
+4. 🔍 Search bar to find your services even faster!
-3. ⚙️ Dead simple to setup and maintain:
+5. ⚙️ Simple to setup and maintain:
    1. Configure the URLs to the APIs of your proxies
    2. TrafiBoard will figure out the type of proxy and how to extract its information.
-4. 🐳 Docker deployment
+6. 🐳 Docker deployment
-5. 💨 Stateless.
+7. 💨 Stateless.
 No volumes to mount.
 No file permissions to deal with.

 ---